FHSAF/hh-project/README.md

 - python manage.py createsuperuser

 To enter the cli of pgqldb service container
-- docker exec -it webpageparser_pgqldb_1 psql -U postgres
+- docker exec -it [name of database service container] psql -U postgres